swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

                                 _ work: @convention(thin) (__owned AnyObject) -> Void,
                                 _ executor: UnownedSerialExecutor,
                                 _ flags: Builtin.Word)

-@_silgen_name("swift_task_deinitAsync")
-@usableFromInline
-internal func _deinitAsync(_ object: __owned AnyObject,
-                           _ work: @convention(thin) (__owned AnyObject) async -> Void,
-                           _ executor: Builtin.Executor?,
-                           _ flags: Builtin.Word)
 ```

 `swift_task_deinitOnExecutor` provides support for isolated synchronous `deinit`.
 If ensures that `deinit`'s code is running on the correct executor, by wrapping it into a task-less ad hoc job, if needed.
 It does not do any reference counting and can be safely used even with references that were released for the last time but not deallocated yet.

 If no switching is needed, then `deinit` is executed immediately on the current thread.
-Otherwise, the task-less job copies priority and task-local values from the task/thread that released the last strong reference to the object.
+Otherwise, the task-less job is scheduled with the same priority as the task/thread that released the last strong reference to the object.

-Function takes flags that control how task-locals are copied:
-* `copyTaskLocalsOnHop` - if task-locals should be copied in `O(n)` if job needs to be created.
-* `resetTaskLocalsOnNoHop` - if task-locals should be blocked by a barrier in `O(1)` when deinit is executed immediately.

-Passing no flags performs least work, but creates inconsistency between cases of calling deinit immediately and creating a job.
-Passing only `copyTaskLocalsOnHop` ensures that task-locals are consistently available in both cases.
-Passing only `resetTaskLocalsOnNoHop` ensures that task-locals are consistently reset in both cases.
-Passing both flags technically is possible, but creates inverted inconsistent behavior with runtime cost in all cases.
-Value of the `flags` parameter is controlled by [attributes](#task-local-values) applied to the deinit declaration.

-`swift_task_deinitAsync` provides support for asynchronous `deinit` regardless of it's isolation.
-It always creates a task, regardless of current executor and sync/async context.
-Asynchronous deinit is always executed concurrently with the code that triggered last release.
-Code that triggered last release is neither blocked nor awaits for deinit completion.

-Created task copies priority and task-local values from the task/thread that released the last strong reference to the object.
-The same flags are accepted, but since there is no "no-hop" case for async deinit, `resetTaskLocalsOnNoHop` is ignored.

-As an optimization, task created by the `swift_task_deinitAsync` immediately starts execution on the correct executor.

-Note that `object` and `work` are imported in Swift as two separate arguments, and not a closure for two reasons:
+Note that `object` and `work` are imported in Swift as two separate arguments, because `work` consumes it's argument, which is currently not supported as a calling convention of Swift closures.

-1. Normally task is responsible for releasing closure context after completion, but `work` consumes it's argument, so no extra release is needed.
-2. `thin` function taking a single explicit argument has a different ABI from closure function taking closure context

-If `deinit` is isolated or asynchronous, code that normally is emitted into `__deallocating_init` gets emitted into a new entity (`__isolated_deallocating_init`), and `__deallocating_init` is emitted as a thunk that reads the executor (from `self` for actors and from the global actor for GAITs) and calls corresponding runtime function passing `self`, `__isolated_deallocating_init` and the desired executor.
+If `deinit` is isolated, code that normally is emitted into `__deallocating_init` gets emitted into a new entity (`__isolated_deallocating_init`), and `__deallocating_init` is emitted as a thunk that reads the executor (from `self` for actors and from the global actor for GAITs) and calls corresponding runtime function passing `self`, `__isolated_deallocating_init` and the desired executor.

-This proposal enables async destroying `deinit`, but otherwise destroying `deinit` is not affected.
+Destroying `deinit` is not affected by this proposal.

 ### Rules for computing isolation